Battle of Magdala

 The British government did not respond to these demands and Emperor Tewodros took provocative action by detaining British consul Captain Charles Duncan Cameron and certain European diplomats and missionaries.
 He compelled them to assist in the production of weapons at his gun-foundry in Gafat, near his capital Debre Tabor, even though they lacked technical expertise.
 Some of the arms produced are a massive mortar, which Tewodros himself hailed as "Sevastopol."

 In accordance with an effort to negotiate the release of the hostages, Britain dispatched Hormuzd Rassam, yet Tewodros refused to free them.
 The diplomatic effort having failed, the British government dispatched a military expedition in 1867, commanded by General Robert Napier, with a single aim of securing the release of the European hostages.
 By the British advance, Tewodros' force had dwindled to an estimated 5,000–10,000 troops, far outnumbered and outarmed by Napier's 32,000–40,000-strong Anglo-Indian army.
-On April 10, 1868, the two forces clashed at the Battle of Arogee, where Tewodros' devoted general, Fitawrari Gebreye, was killed a severe blow to the emperor's command staff.
+On April 10, 1868, the two forces clashed at the Battle of Arogee, where Tewodros' devoted general, Fitawrari Gebreye, was killed, dealing a severe blow to the emperor's command staff.

 Following defeat at Arogee, British forces advanced on Magdala, Tewodros' mountain fortress stronghold.
 In spite of insisting on his unconditional surrender, Tewodros refused.
 Finally, he released all the European hostages and, on April 13, 1868, took his own life so that he would not be captured as a prisoner by the British troops, who then looted the fortress, stripping away the cultural and religious riches, a common custom for conquerors at the time.
 They also arrested his young son, Prince Alemayehu Tewodros, along with his mother, Empress Tiruwork Wube, and left Ethiopia shortly thereafter.

 Capture of Magdala not only led to disastrous defeat for Emperor Tewodros II but also witnessed a turning point in the Ethiopian chronicle, an occasion of both the challenges of modernization and the reaction of colonial intervention.